syncfusion-content/winui-docs/winui/Masked-TextBox/Customization.md

 documentation: ug
 ---

-# Customization in WinUI MaskedTextBox
+# Customization in WinUI Masked TextBox

 This section explains the header, header template, and description of MaskedTextBox.